simesy/coredev/README.md

 ## Key tasks

 I put the main convenience commands in `.ahoy.yml` but I don't alway use them.
 These helpers double as documentation for how to achieve certain outcomes - I need these reminders if it's been months since I worked on Drupal core.

 ```
 ahoy setup
 ```

 Destructive.
 Installs Drush at `./vendor/bin/drush` and then (re)clones Drupal.
 I am just cloning Drupal core into `drupal-91x` which is excluded in `.gitignore`.
 There is a symlink from `_` to this directory.
 All the other `ahoy` commands point to symlink.
-So yeah, if you're working on Drupal 10.7 then probably I'm not yet.
+This is a bit messy but fine for now.

 ```
 ahoy reset
 ```

-This goes into the the Drupal clone and hard resets it.
+This basically hard resets the Drupal clone and cleans up the sites directory.
 You are likely to lose work running this command if you're used to leaving patches lying around in your repo clone.
 It also wipes the `sites/default` directory.

 ```